nus-cs2103-AY2223S2/ip/README.md

 ## Well now you can!

-With the all *new and improved* Duke chatbot, you will never miss another deadline ever again!:sunglasses:
+With the all *new and improved* Duncan chatbot, you will never miss another deadline ever again!:sunglasses:

 1. Create your own personalized tasks!
 We've got :
 - To-dos